18F/data-federation-project/PreliminaryFindings.md

 One such upcoming federated data effort is the data standards policy itself.
 In a blissfully ironic twist, the federal data standards policy (A-119), specifies that agencies should provide data on the standards they maintain, but does not define a data standard or method of ingest for that data.
 We should work with OMB to define a standard, and work with the relevant stakeholder within GSA to be the first adopters of that standard, while building a set of tools to accept, document, and validate the new technology.

+Another goal of the next phase would be to help identify ways to clarify roles & responsibilities for data standards efforts at the federal level, to clarify authorities in this domain.

 ## Questions to be answered in the next phase

 There are a few key questions the next phase will seek to answer:

 1. Is the work done to date in this area possible to make reusable (at the technical level)?

-2. Will a brand new use case have enough overlap with previous efforts to take advantage of not just processes, but actual code?
+Oftentimes, things may seem very similar at the procedural or process level, but have subtle differences which make it difficult to share actual code.
+It is still an outstanding question on whether it is possible to make code reusable for these efforts moving forward.

-3. Can a new process / tool built with reusable components meet demands for usability, security, and compliance?
+2. Can a new process / tool built with reusable components meet demands for usability and compliance?

+It's one thing to force a new domain to use a certain set of tools, it's another to use those tools and still be able to meet high standards for usability and compliance.

+3. What role does the Federal government play in these efforts?

+Although specific laws and policies can make the roles clear in specific cases, does policy exist which delegates authority to any agency to pioneer or support these efforts in a more general way?